-If you want to go wheel-to-wheel racing, it doesn’t get much cheaper.
+If you want to go wheel-to-wheel car racing, it doesn’t get much cheaper.
 Entry fees are listed here.
 You can borrow the safety gear from a teammate, or rent it from various online vendors, or buy a full set from us.
 Sleeping bags, gas, bologna sandwiches, and car-building costs vary hugely.
 There are great threads about cage costs, and fab shops on the Lemons Forum.

 Unless it puts you afoul of a safety rule, any mod is allowed.
 Just remember, it’ll count toward the build total, so be ready to talk price with the judges.
 Absurd non-performance-enhancing mods are usually exempted: Don’t lose sleep about penalty laps incurred for the costs of putting a Suzuki Sidekick inside a pop-top camp trailer or a Dodge slant-6 in your E30 BMW.

 Nope — just a valid street driver’s license.
 Who thought car racing would be so easy?

-Yep — all 24 Hours of Lemons entries have 4-6 drivers and any number of crew members.
+Yep — all 24 Hours of Lemons entries have at least two drivers and any number of crew members.
 Car racing takes a village.
 Or, at least you and a buddy.